 in Shade 3 (£1)

 The formula is super soft and easy to blend.
 Without a hint of orange or a scent to it.
-There used to be the MUA logo embossed in the product.
+There used to be the MUA logo embossed on the powder.
 But it disappeared over time.

 The packaging is nice and simple and does the job.
 It’s lightweight and thin so it fits nicely in your bag and great for travel.
 For £1 I was really impressed.